sunpeter-onesignal/Data-Challenge/README.md

 	            └── tweet_output
 	                └── output.txt

-The contents of `src` do not have to contain a single file called "average_degree.java", you are free to include one or more files and name them as you wish.
+The contents of `src` do not have to contain a single file called "average_degree.py", you are free to include one or more files and name them as you wish.

 ## Testing your directory structure and output format
 [Back to Table of Contents](README.md#table-of-contents)